Party Roles and Composition in DnD 5e

 Parties don’t necessarily need a dedicated supporter or controller, but having one can make your lives easier.
 You can play the game without these roles, but think about what you’ll do in situations where they’d be useful.

 Of course having a Cleric, Bard, or Druid will help with healing, but there are other ways to do that.
 Everyone can carry potions and drink them when needed.
-(There’s a popular house rule that allows you to drink a potion as a bonus action, which really helps.)
+(There’s a popular house rule that allows you to drink a potion as a bonus action, which helps.)
 Taking short rests between combat encounters is probably preferable to in-combat healing.
 But many other types of characters can help with this too.

 Thief Rogues with the Healer feat can easily take on support roles, and Artificers, Paladins, and Rangers can heal with some of their spells.
 Many other classes have subclasses that can help provide support, such as the Celestial Warlock, the Purple Dragon Knight Fighter, or the Way of Mercy Monk.
 For buffs, Wolf Totem Barbarians can grant advantage to other melee characters in the party, and Paladins have auras that grant a variety of effects.